-It would be fair of you to ask whether I have the qualifications necessary to talk about mental wellbeing.
+It would be fair of you to ask whether I have the qualifications necessary to talk about mental health and wellbeing.

 I completed my PhD in Clinical Psychology here at Flinders in 2007.
 My PhD was on how people recover psychologically after a heart attack and whether I could accelerate this recovery by providing information and tools for self-reflection.